|Site Map | Bulletin Home | Temple University|

 Students may not add courses or change course sections after the first week of fall and spring semesters and second day of the summer sessions.
 Course sections may be dropped through the second week of the fall and spring semesters and summer sessions.
 Withdrawing from a course within the first two weeks of the fall and spring semesters or the summer session results in the deletion of the class from the student's roster.
 In some instances, it also relieves the student of the financial liability associated with the deleted course.
 If a refund is due, the provisions of the refund policy will apply.

 A charge of $12.00 is assessed for schedule revision after the first week of classes during the fall and spring semesters and after the first two days of the summer sessions.
 This fee is assessed each day that a revision is transacted.
-See Schedule Revision and Withdrawal from Classes in Academic Policies and Regulations.
+See Schedule Revision and Withdrawal from Classes in the Academic Policies and Regulations section of this Bulletin.

 Student Identification Cards

-Student ID cards are produced on the Main Campus by the Office of Student Academic Records during New Student Orientation.
-At other times throughout the semester, ID cards are produced by the Diamond Dollars Office and the Office of Academic Records.
+OWL Cards (student IDs) are produced on the Main Campus by the Office of Student Academic Records during New Student Orientation.
+At other times throughout the semester, ID cards are produced by the Diamond Dollars Office.

 Replacement cards are available on the Main Campus in the Diamond Dollars Office, 1910 Liacouras Walk; the Office of Academic Records, Second Floor, Conwell Hall; and the Office of Student Financial Services, Ground Floor, Carnell Hall.
 The cost of a replacement is $10.00.